Skip advert

 Traction control is an almost universal feature of modern cars, and is particularly important for electric vehicles

-Traction control (sometimes referred to as 'TC' for short) has been mandatory on every new car sold in Europe since 2011 and had become a common feature long before that date.
-It's a vital safety system that helps prevent innumerable crashes every day, but as long as it's working properly, most drivers are hardly aware it's there, so it's easy to take for granted.
+Traction control has been mandatory on every new car sold in Europe since 2011 and became a common feature on road cars long before that date.
+This is a vital safety system that helps prevent loss of grip and in doing so averts innumerable car crashes every day.
+As long as the traction control system is working correctly, most drivers are hardly aware it's there, so it's easy to take for granted.

 Advertisement - Article continues below

 The main function of traction control is to prevent something called 'wheelspin'.
-We're all familiar with the moments in old movies when somebody jumps into a car and speeds off amid squealing tyres and smoke, but traction control prevents this happening in the first place.
+We all remember the scenes in old movies in which somebody jumps into a car and speeds off amidst a symphony of squealing tyres and smoke, but traction control prevents this from happening in the first place.

-Wheelspin occurs when there's too much power being sent to a car's tyres, so instead of gripping the road steadily and evenly, the slip and slide across it, often turning much faster than the car is moving.
-Wheelspin can also occur when a tyre comes into contact with a low-grip surface, such as loose gravel or ice, even momentarily.
+Wheelspin happens when too much power is sent to a car's tyres, causing them to lose grip and spin faster than the car is moving.
+Instead of gripping the road, the tyres slide across it.
+This can also occur when a tyre touches a low-traction surface, such as gravel or ice, even momentarily.

 When was traction control introduced?